Favian0363/Chess/README.md

 Piece placement - Done
 Drag and drop - Done
 Coordinate conversions - Done
-Move validation incomplete - In Progress
+Move validation - In Progress
-No turn logic, check, capture, or game rules yet - To do
+No turn logic, check or capture yet - To do